gracetownland/Legal-Aid-Tool/README.md

 Here you can learn about the API the project uses: [API Documentation](./docs/api-documentation.pdf).

+## Dependency Management

+For information on how Python dependencies are locked and managed across Lambda functions, see the [Dependency Management Guide](./docs/dependencyManagement.md).

 ## Modification Guide

 Steps to implement optional modifications such as changing the colours of the application can be found